colinin/abp-next-admin/README.en.md

 ```

+### Initializes appsettings.json

+In directory **./aspnet-core/configuration** ,Copy the given settings file to your own project directory (only if you are cloning the repository for the first time)

+Make sure the configuration file is the same as the connection configuration of your development environment middleware, such as RabbitMQ, MySql, Redis, and so on

 ### EntityFramework migration

 Please switch to the service project startup directory and execute the **dotnet EF ** command for database migration